 The Receiving Party shall at its expense, at the written request of the Disclosing Party, cease to use and immediately destroy or return to the Disclosing Party any and all records, notes, and other written, printed, or tangible materials in its possession pertaining to the Confidential Information.

-The Receiving Party's obligations under this Agreement do not extend to information that is: (i) publicly known at the time of disclosure or subsequently becomes publicly known through no fault of the Receiving Party; (ii) discovered or created by the Receiving Party before disclosure by the Disclosing Party or learned by the Receiving Party through legitimate means other than from the Disclosing Party, as proven by its written records; or (iii) disclosed by Receiving Party with Disclosing Party's prior written approval.
+The Receiving Party's obligations under this Agreement do not extend to information that is: (i) publicly known at the time of disclosure or subsequently becomes publicly known through no fault of the Receiving Party; (ii) discovered or created by the Receiving Party before disclosure by the Disclosing Party or learned by the Receiving Party through legitimate means other than from the Disclosing Party, as proven by its written records; (iii) disclosed by Receiving Party with Disclosing Party's prior written approval; or (vi) is required to be disclosed by law or by any court order.

 Should the Receiving Party breach any of the obligations set forth in this Agreement, the Disclosing Party shall have the right to request the Receiving Party to (i) immediately terminate such breach; (ii) surrender to the Disclosing Party any revenues received in connection with such breach; (iii) pay to the Disclosing Party a contractual penalty for each breach in the amount of EUR [insert number]; and (iv) compensate the Disclosing Party for damages caused by such breach (to the extent they exceed the above penalty).